skovsboll/suburb/README.md

     $ suburb --clean
 ```

-## Reasons for Suburb
+## Philosophy behind Suburb

 Makefiles and Rakefiles are easy to read and understand.
 They have two flaws though: 1) They require the entire graph to be specified in one (M/R)akefile.
 While you can invoke one from another, there is no tree/graph of targets and their dependencies.

 Bazel has good tool isolation, great build dependency isolation, predictable builds and caching.

 Docker buildx and bake has easy to understand Dockerfiles and great tool isolation during build.
 But it has a mediocre concept of complete build graphs (additional_contexts).
-It has OK caching, based on checksums but made with the concept of layers instead of a true tree.
+It does have caching, based on checksums but made with the concept of layers instead of a true tree.

 Vite, rollup, ESBuild and that lot are great at Typescript and Javascript projects, but that's all they do.
 Time to build Rust or C++ and you have to look elsewhere anyway.

+Imagine you could find a build graph that worked with your existing tool chains?

 ## What Suburb does differently